jod35/fastapi-beyond-crud-docs/docs/chapter3.md

 ## Introduction

 Having mastered the basics of FastAPI, we are now ready to take a significant step forward by developing a practical application.
-Throughout this book, we will construct a Savings and Credit Cooperative Organization (SACCO) management application.
+In this chapter, we will construct a Savings and Credit Cooperative Organization (SACCO) management application.
 SACCOS are member-owned financial cooperatives that allow groups to pool their resources for collective saving and loan provision, serving as an alternative to conventional banking systems.

 In our SACCO application, members will have the ability to deposit savings, access loans based on their savings, repay loans with interest, and share in the profits generated from interest income.
 A vital aspect of such systems is the onboarding process.
 Our implementation will facilitate multiple groups registering under a single SACCO, with individual members joining specific groups.

-In this chapter, we will lay the groundwork for the onboarding feature by implementing CRUD operations to manage both groups and members, marking our first complete CRUD application.
+In this chapter, we will lay the groundwork for the onboarding feature by implementing CRUD operations to manage members, marking our first complete CRUD application.

 ## What is CRUD?